solo-io/wasm/README.md

 ```

 Congrats, you officially used a WASM filter.
-This is a simple stats filter,
+This is a simple stats filter so all it is doing is updating some basic prometheus statistics on the routes living on this listener.
+For more complex and interesting filters check out https://webassemblyhub.io/.

 # emscripten sdk
 If you change the emscripten SDK, an sdk with PR merged is needed: